 Location: Cañada de San Vicente is a 5,014 acre Ecological Reserve located in the unincorporated town of Ramona, in San Diego County.
 It is northwest of the Barona Indian Reservation and northeast of the San Vicente Reservoir.

-Purpose of Acquisition: To conserve, protect, and restore core habitat areas, and provide crucial wildlife linkages in the San Diego County Subregional Plan, under the Multiple Species Conservation Program (MSCP).
+Purpose of Acquisition: To conserve, protect, and restore core habitat areas, and provide crucial wildlife linkages in the San Diego County Subregional Plan, under the Multiple Species Conservation Program.

-Description: The following is not a comprehensive list, rather a list of some site specific management goals*: Focus on maintaining viable populations of sensitive species and their habitats, and on the restoration and enhancement of natural communities within an ecosystem-based framework.
-Emphasis being placed on the protection of riparian and wetland areas, restoration and enhancement of native grassland, and the control of noxious weeds.
-Compatible wildlife-dependent public use activities for this property includes: hunting, educational/interpretive opportunities, and scientific research.
+Description*: Management of this area will focus on maintaining viable populations of sensitive species and their habitats, and on the restoration and enhancement of natural communities within an ecosystem-based framework.
+Emphasis will be placed on the protection of riparian and wetland areas, restoration and enhancement of native grassland, and the control of noxious weeds.
+Compatible wildlife-dependent public use activities for this property include hunting, educational/interpretive opportunities, and scientific research.

 Environmental Review Process

 Notice of Determination: Filed on February 17, 2016, in compliance with Section 21108 or 21152 of the Public Resources Code.

 A hard copy of the Management Plan, including public comments and responses, can be viewed during regular office hours (Monday – Friday, 8:00 a.m. to 4:30 p.m.) at:

 San Diego, CA 92132